pidoshva/CS4400/Base_Line_Content/README.md

 - **ERROR:** Issues encountered (e.g., data combination errors).

 ## Excel File Output
-The combined dataset is saved as `combined_matched_data.xlsx` in the current working directory after successfully combining the two datasets.
+- **Combined Data:** is saved as `combined_matched_data.xlsx` in the current working directory after successfully combining the two datasets.
+- **Unmatched Data:** Saved as unmatched_data.xlsx for records that couldn't be matched during merging.

 ## Unit Testing
 The application includes a set of unit tests using the `unittest` or `pytest` module to ensure the functionality of critical features: